grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 ### Supported authentication mechanisms

-Currently, the integration only supports bearer token and HTTP basic authentication mechanisms.
-Set the `credentials` option to configure one of the supported authentication mechanisms as follows:
+Currently, the integration supports only bearer token and HTTP basic authentication mechanisms.
+To configure one of the supported auhentication methods, set the `credentials` option as follows.

 #### HTTP basic authentication